bishwo-pratap/bishwo-pratap/README.md

 Proficient in Agile methodologies, excelling in dynamic environments, delivering iterative values to clients.
 Recognizing and addressing technical debt strategically, ensuring code sustainability.

-My contributions include <b>25+</b> project deliveries with versatile span in <i>Fintech, E-commerce, Travel,  Health Technology, Inventory Management, Workforce Management </i>.
+Contributions to <b>40</b> project with versatile span in <i>Fintech, E-commerce, Travel,  Health Technology, Inventory and Supply Chain Management, Workforce Management</i>.
 Passionate about innovative solutions, my experience reflects a commitment to excellence in the ever-evolving software landscape.

-When I'm not coding, you'll find me exploring new tech, hiking, or enjoying a good cup of coffee.
+When I'm not coding, you'll find me exploring self and new tech, hiking, or enjoying a good cup of coffee.
 </p>

-- 🔭 I’m currently working on **Conpago**

-- 👯 I’m looking to collaborate on **JS projects**

-- 💬 Ask me about **React, Express, AWS, NestJS, micro services, scaling, jest testing**

-- 📫 How to reach me **dev.bishwwwo@gmail.com**

 <!-- ================== SHOWCASE PROJECTS ================== -->
 <h2>🚀 Featured Projects</h2>
 <!--